Vila do Conde – Esposende

 The rain stopped for a brief moment as we walked into Esposende.

 Berto at the welcoming Camino sign in Esposende

 Accommodation – Esposende:

-We’ve found our way to our hostel, Hostel Eleven, easily.
+We found our way to our hostel, Hostel Eleven, easily.
 The friendly staff showed us around in the beautiful hostel.
-It has a modern communal kitchen, equipped with all the necessary utensils you might need.
+It has a modern communal kitchen, equipped with all the necessary utensils you might need to prepare dinner.

 The street where you will find Hostel Eleven – try and stay off the cobbled stone way if you have blistered feet!